kitao/pyxel/docs/README-abspath.md

 **Music Editor**

-The mode to edit musics in which the sounds are arranged in order of playback.
+The mode for editing musics in which the sounds are arranged in order of playback.

 <a href="https://kitao.github.io/pyxel/wasm/examples/music_editor.html">
 <img src="https://raw.githubusercontent.com/kitao/pyxel/main//docs/images/music_editor.gif">